global-strategies-llc/montana-history-center/src/pages/index.md

       text: Montana Contractors Association
     - image: /img/icons/support-2-city-of-helena-site.png
       text: City of Helena
-  heading: Groups Who Have Supported the New Montana Heritage Center At the Mall Site
+  heading: Groups Who Have Supported The New Montana Heritage Center At The Mall Site
 featuredLinks:
   heading: Learn Why The Mall Site Is The Obvious Choice
   links: